romans-adi/math-magicians/README.md

 ### Deployment

-This project is deployed using GitHub Pages:
+This project is planned to be deployed using GitHub Pages:

 - [GitHub Pages](https://pages.github.com/)